Lucky not to have a gardener

 And finally harvesting an astonishing amount of fresh, nutritious food much of which is shared with family and friends.

-Interestingly new potatoes just lifted from the ground have about half the digestible starch of those from cold-storage.
+Interestingly new potatoes just lifted out of the ground have about half the digestible starch of those from cold-storage.
 Even diabetics can often enjoy them provided it's a small portion, with no need to increase their insulin.

 Easy composting means our spuds are often covered with butternut vines and easily lost; so we stake them.
 It also makes it easier to heap them up.